Spanish La Liga standings | News Ghana

-Following are the Spanish La Liga standings after Sunday’s matches (tabulated under matches played, won, drawn, lost, goals for, goals against, points):
+Following are the Spanish La Liga standings after Monday’s match (tabulated under matches played, won, drawn, lost, goals for, goals against, points):

 1. Real Madrid 14 11 2 1 31 9 35